seung-lab/kimimaro/README.md

 ### Rolling Invalidation Cube

 The original TEASAR paper calls for a "rolling invalidation ball" that erases foreground voxels in step 6(iii).
 A naive implementation of this ball is very expensive as each voxel in the path requires its own ball, and many of these voxels overlap.
 In some cases, it is possible that the whole volume will need to be pointlessly reevaluated for every voxel along the path from root to target.
-While it's possible to specical case the worst case, in the more common general case, a large amount of duplicate effort is being expended.
+While it's possible to special case the worst case, in the more common general case, a large amount of duplicate effort is expended.

 Therefore, we applied an algorithm using topological cues to perform the invalidation operation in linear time.
-For simplicity of implmentation, we substituted a cube shape instead of a sphere, but it would be possible to use one.
-The function name `roll_invalidation_cube` is intended to evoke this awkwardness though it hasn't appeared to have been very important.
+For simplicity of implmentation, we substituted a cube shape instead of a sphere.
+The function name `roll_invalidation_cube` is intended to evoke this awkwardness, though it hasn't appeared to have been  important.

 The two-pass algorithm is as follows.
 Given a binary image *I*, a skeleton *S*, and a set of vertices *V*: